olejon/logstream/README.md

 The only required key is `time`.
 You can use whatever format you like, but it should at least include seconds.
 The time is compared to the previous time, and if it has changed, the new data is shown.

+---

+**Note:** Telize has shut down their public GeoIP API, so this will not work with the current code.

 If you want the fancy IP address information shown in the demo, all you have to do is include a key called `ip` with a valid IP address as value.

+---

 #### On the client side